Local Water Done Well

 - Single council-owned council-controlled organisation (CCO)

-- A council-controlled organisation (CCO) owned by the council and one or more of our neighbours.
+- A multi-council-controlled organisation (CCO) owned by the council and one or more of our neighbours.

 - Mixed council / consumer trust – a consumer trust established as the majority shareholder with one or more councils owning a minority of shares